Countly/countly-sdk-documentation/react_native_bridged/next.md

 </p>
 <pre>Countly.changeDeviceId(DEVICE_ID, ON_SERVER);</pre>
 <p>
-  You may either allow the device to be counted as a new device or merge it with the existing data on the server.
-If <code class="JavaScript">onServer</code>
+  You may either allow the device to be counted as a new device or merge existing data on the server.
+If <code class="JavaScript">onServer</code> is set to
-  is set to <code class="JavaScript">true</code>, the old device ID on the server will be replaced with the new one, and data associated with the old device ID will be merged automatically.
-Otherwise, if
+  <code class="JavaScript">true</code>, the old device ID on the server will be
+  replaced with the new one, and data associated with the old device ID will be merged automatically.
+Otherwise, if <code class="JavaScript">onServer</code>
-  <code class="JavaScript">onServer</code> is set to
-  <code class="JavaScript">false</code>, the device will be counted as a new device
-  on the server.
+  is set to <code class="JavaScript">false</code>, the device will be counted as a new device on the server.
 </p>
 <h2>Temporary Device ID</h2>
 <p>